rvailnaveed/haskell/0 - Haskell.md

     + Type declaration of `fromIntegral :: (Num b, Integral a) => a -> b`.
     + Eg: `(length [1,2,3,4]) + 3.2` won't work.
     + `fromIntegral (length [1,2,3,4]) + 3.2` will.
+  + `takeWhile` takes a predicate and a list and then goes from the beginning of the list and returns its elements while the predicate holds true.
+Once an element is found for which the predicate doesn't hold, it stops.

 ## Arithmetic/Boolean Operations
   + **Always** use parentheses with negative numbers. `5 * -3` will not work -> `5 * (-3)` will.
   + Usual arithmetic syntax.
 True and False capitalised like Python.